pjfanning/akka-http-session/README.md

 `pekko-http` is a great toolkit for building backends for single-page or mobile applications.
 In almost all apps there is a need to maintain user sessions, make sure session data is secure and cannot be tampered with.

-`pekko-http-session` provides directives for client-side session management in web and mobile applications, using cookies or custom headers + local storage, with optional [Json Web Tokens](http://jwt.io/) format support.
+`pekko-http-session` provides directives for client-side session management in web and mobile applications, usingValue cookies or custom headers + local storage, with optional [Json Web Tokens](http://jwt.io/) format support.

 This is a fork of [akka-http-session](https://github.com/softwaremill/akka-http-session).
 The [akka-http-session FAQ](https://github.com/softwaremill/akka-http-session-faq) is useful resource.
-It includes code examples (in Java, but easy to translate to Scala) which answers many common questions on how sessions work, how to secure them and implement using akka-http.
+It includes code examples (in Java, but easy to translate to Scala) which answers many common questions on how sessions work, how to secure them and implement usingValue akka-http.
 These examples can be easily changed to work with pekko-http.

 ## What is a session?